Save the date! If you’re in the Nashville area, I hope to see you there.

 Research shows that mindfulness practice improves concentration, attention regulation, self-observation (of mental activity), working memory, and emotion regulation.

-The workshop will be held at The Nashville Friends House, 530 26th Ave N. Cost is $60 and is due by the January 30 registration deadline; after $70.
-A reduced fee is available if you can’t afford the full fee.
+The workshop will be held at The Nashville Friends House, 530 26th Ave N. Cost is $60 and is due by the January 15 registration deadline; after $75.
+A reduced fee option is available to anyone who can’t afford the full fee.

-Contact email@example.com or firstname.lastname@example.org to inquire.
+Contact firstname.lastname@example.org or email@example.com for questions.
 Terry’s book is available at terrymhuff.com.